dreammedia/umbrella/README.md

 * Adds the event listener swipe to an object.
 * The event swipe needs to be enabled first for the object by using swipeOn().
 * The callback function receives as second parameter: eather "left", "right", "up", "down", "touch" or "none".
-* The callback function receives as third and fourth parameter: the event objects of the touchstart and touchend event.
+* The callback function receives as third and fourth parameter: the event objects of the touchstart and touchend events.
 *
 * E.g.: u_object.swipeOn().swipe(function(e, direction) { if (direction == "left") ...; });